UTS-eResearch/redbox-portal-test/README.md

-### redbox-portal end to end testing using Cypress.io framework
+### redbox-portal e2e testing using Cypress.io framework

 Used with config-uts-feature-ethics test the creation of data management plans using cypress